andrey-lepekhin/andrey-lepekhin.github.io/_posts/2018-07-07-Do-you-update-your-model-with-your-actual-experiences.md

 Sometimes, all it takes to bring my mood up are compassion and _a permission_ to feel bad.

 There are also times when I did a lot of prep work, read articles by bestselling authors and listened to podcasts, made a model of myself and a plan how to improve my life; discussed and validated this plan with other people.
-But when I start executing, it feels like a grind and leaves me unmotivated.
+But when I start executing, it feels like a grind, leaves me unmotivated with not much to show for my effort.

 At that point, I usually concluded that my plan is flawed and I need to improve it.
-Or I'm not following the plan well enough bacuse I'm a lazy asshole and I need to figure out how to motivate me first.
+Or I'm not following the plan well enough because I'm a lazy asshole and I need to figure out how to motivate me first.

 Recent therapy helped me to get out of my bubble a little and understand that